What Are Open Back Headphones? Definition, Benefits, And Drawbacks

 Best Use Cases for Open Back Headphones

 Open back headphones are known for their unique design that allows sound to escape from the back of the ear cups.
-This design feature brings about a range of and drawbacks that make open back headphones better suited for certain use cases than others.
+This design feature brings about a range of and that make open back headphones better suited for certain use cases than others.
 In this section, we will explore the best use cases for open back headphones, including professional audio monitoring, home listening and critical listening, and gaming and virtual reality.

 Professional Audio Monitoring